conalryan/c/c-programming-language.md

 - Array of characters ended with a null character (‘\0’).
 - This null character indicates the end of the string.
 - Strings are always enclosed in double quotes.
-- Whereas, a character is enclosed in single quotes in C and C++.Declarations for String:
+- Whereas, a character is enclosed in single quotes in C and C++.
+- Declarations for String:
 ```c
 char string[20] = {‘g’, ’e’, ‘e’, ‘k’, ‘s’, ‘f’, ‘o’, ‘r’, ‘g’, ’e’, ‘e’, ‘k’, ‘s’, ‘\0’};
 char string[20] = “geeksforgeeks”;